Fremantle Ports is the strategic manager of the Port of Fremantle.

 Karlie Mucjanko, appointed to the Board in February 2018, is an experienced Company Executive specialising in strategic communications and government and stakeholder relations.
 She has managed large-scale complex stakeholder relationships, corporate reputations and communications across a range of industries, including agriculture, processing, fertiliser, regional development, transport and infrastructure.
 Karlie had almost 20 years of experience spanning industry advocacy, publishing and research and development before joining Australia’s largest agribusiness, the CBH Group where she spent almost a decade as General Manager Grower and External Relations.
 Karlie is currently the Deputy Chair of the Western Australian Regional Development Trust and serves as a Board member of the Guildford Grammar School Foundation.
 She holds a Bachelor of Arts and a Masters of Business Administration (Executive) and is a member of the Australian Institute of Company Directors.

-Anne Nolan, appointed to the Board in February 2018, is Director General of the Department of Finance, WA.
+Anne Nolan, appointed to the Board in February 2018, was Director General of the Department of Finance WA until July 2018.
 Anne has had extensive experience leading and developing public sector agencies which have had a focus on economic and financial matters.
 She has

 had responsibility for areas as diverse as industry and resource development, economic and tax policy, energy policy, economic forecasting, intergovernmental relations, infrastructure and public administration.
 Previous positions include: Director